 , or an HOA president making a presentation; I start with a task and then build on the skill set through discovery and testing.
 I believe the most important thing a teacher has is their ability to connect with the student so that the student wants to learn.
 I do not accept “I can’t do it” from the student or “he/she can’t do it” from the parent.
 The student just hasn’t done it...yet.

 Most of all, I aim to teach in a way that ensures the student retains knowledge and can build on it in the future.
-By doing that, the student learns how to learn.
+By achieving that goal, the student learns how to learn.
 By learning to learn, the investment

 the student made for the Algebra